What is out-of-hours trading?

 What is pre-market trading?

 Pre-market trading enables you to trade a market before the main session opens.
-For example, while most traders can only access US stock markets from 3.30pm to 10pm (Swiss time), pre-market trading could enable you to access these markets hours before they open.
+For example, while most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8), pre-market trading could enable you to access these markets hours before they open.
 We offer exclusive extended and pre-market hours on All Sessions stocks, indices, forex pairs and options.

 What is post-market trading?

 Post-market trading enables you to trade after the main session closes.
-For example, while most traders can only access US stock markets from 3.30pm to 10pm (Swiss time), post-market trading could grant you access to these markets for hours after they close.
+For example, while most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8), post-market trading could grant you access to these markets for hours after they close.
 Our exclusive extended hours on All Sessions stocks, indices, forex pairs and options enable you to trade post market.

 What is weekend trading?

-Weekend trading enables you to take a position on a Saturday or Sunday.
-Much of our weekend trading offering is exclusive, as we’re the only provider to offer global indices and the GBP/USD forex pair.
-We also offer EUR/USD, USD/JPY and a range of cryptocurrencies.
+Weekend trading enables you to take a position on a Saturday, Sunday and early Monday morning.
+Much of our weekend trading offering is exclusive, as we’re one of the few if not only provider to offer global indices and the GBP/USD forex pair.
+We also offer EUR/USD and USD/JPY.

-You can use weekend trading to react to breaking news on a Saturday and Sunday, or to hedge your weekday positions with a weekend one on the same market.
+You can use weekend trading to react to breaking news on a weekend, or to hedge your weekday positions with a weekend one on the same market.
 That’s because our weekend markets are separate to their weekday counterparts.

 Learn what moves pre-market and post-market prices

 A range of factors can influence pre-market and post-market prices, including earnings releases, monetary policy meetings, macroeconomic events, and any unexpected news.